 How Awful About Allan is a 1970 television thriller feature film directed by Curtis Harrington (Devil Dog: The Hound of Hell; The Cat Creature; Night Tide; et al), making his second collaboration with writer Henry Farrell.
-The movie stars Anthony Perkins, Julie Harris, Joan Hackett and Kent Smith (Cat People, 1942).
+The movie stars Anthony Perkins (Daughter of Darkness; Edge of Sanity; Crimes of Passion; Psycho and its three sequels) Julie Harris, Joan Hackett and Kent Smith (Cat People, 1942).

 The film premiered on the ABC Movie of the Week on September 22nd, 1970, and was produced by prolific television producer Aaron Spelling.

 Allan (Anthony Perkins) is suffering from hysterical blindness following a fire that killed his university professor father and scarred his sister Katherine (Julie Harris).
 Returning home after months in a hospital, Allan begins to hear his name being whispered and partially sees a dark figure coming to get him.
 Is he crazy or is someone really out to get him?